yoggi-yalla/table2json/README.md

 }
 ````

-Even in this simple scenario there are countless ways of converting the .csv into JSON format, some more sensible than others of course.
+There are countless ways of converting the .csv into JSON format, some more sensible than others of course.
 If you have an application that consumes JSON data in a certain format, and you receive data in a flat .csv format, then this tool allows you to easily convert the .csv data to the specific JSON format that can be consumed by your application.

 <br>